Jip-Hop/udev-trigger-zfs-autobackup/README.md

 You need to edit the config file.
 Make a copy of [config_template](./config_template.yaml) file and put it somewhere outside of your script directory to prevent it from being overwritten during updates.
 Specify the names of your backup pools and their zfs-autobackup parameters and encryption passphrase.
 Each backup pool can only have one configuration.

+If you modify the config you need to restart the script it with `trigger.sh --stop` and then `trigger.sh --start /path/to/your/config.yaml`.

 ### Schedule udev-trigger-zfs-autobackup

 The [trigger.sh](./trigger.sh) script needs to run on system startup.
 You need to manually this, for example using `cron` or `systemd`.
 On TrueNAS SCALE you can schedule the script via the web interface: